CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

 1. iOS 8.0 or higher

 ## Integration
-Follow these steps to integrate the AXA cordova plugin in your project
+Follow these steps to integrate the CAMAA cordova plugin in your project
 1. Run the following command from your Cordova project directory
 ```
-cordova plugin add cordova-plugin-axa
+cordova plugin add cordova-plugin-CAMAA
 ```
 2. Download `xxx_camdo.plist` and rename it to `cordova_camdo.plist`.
-You should replace this with existing file in your project after you installed the axa cordova plugin.
+You should replace this with existing file in your project after you installed the CAMAA cordova plugin.

 ---